-Once your team is set up in the new channel, here are some ways you can use it to keep your project organized and moving forward.
+Once your team is set up in the new channel, here are some ways that you can use it to keep your project organised and moving forward.

-- Use the @ symbol to if you have a question or need something approved.
+- Use the @ symbol to mention someone if you have a question or need something approved.

-- Gather votes using to get the team’s input before making a decision.
+- Gather votes using emoji reactions to get the team’s input before making a decision.

-- Use to schedule regular check-ins for the team to share what they’re working on.
+- Use Workflow Builder to schedule regular check-ins for the team to share what they’re working on.

 When project work happens in Slack, teams can work together more transparently: everyone in a project channel sees the same messages and information, helping people stay on the same page.

-And projects are just one way to work in channels — they can also be dedicated homes for other team communication, social topics, or even .
+And projects are just one way to work in channels – they can also be dedicated homes for other team communication, social topics or even collaboration with outside organisations.

-To learn more about getting started and using Slack, or for more tips and tools, visit the .
+To learn more about getting started and using Slack, or for more tips and tools, visit the Help Cenre.